MonolithInd/update-fw-BC/README.md

     -h : This help
     -v : Print version info
     -q : Quiet mode, disable all standard output.
 Used for running from CRON.
-    -f : specify firewall type, can be ipfw, pf, iptables or ipset
+    -f : specify firewall type, can be ipfw, pf, iptables, nftables or ipset (ipset is recommended if using iptables) -l : specify an IP lists file to import your own IP list.
+See README for format

 If the scripts don't run out of the box on your system there are a few things you can check: